Tetrakern/fictioneer/INSTALLATION.md

 ![Phrases Settings Preview](repo/assets/settings_fonts_preview.jpg?raw=true)

 An overview of all installed fonts, with the options to enable/disable them.
 You can also include Google Fonts here, but be aware that this violates the GDPR.
-If you want to install custom fonts, take a look at the [Installation](https://github.com/Tetrakern/fictioneer/blob/main/INSTALLATION.md#custom-fonts) guide.
+If you want to install custom fonts, take a look at the [Custom Fonts](https://github.com/Tetrakern/fictioneer/blob/main/INSTALLATION.md#custom-fonts) section further down.

 ### ePUBs Tab